The best woods for smoking brisket are hickory, oak, mesquite, cherry, apple, maple, and pecan.

 Consider blending mesquite with something mild to soften the blow a little.
 Unless, of course, you’re a smoke junky, in which case, give ‘er.

-For a touch of sweetness and light smokiness, cherry wood is a tasty option.
+Cherry wood is a tasty option for a touch of sweetness and light smokiness.
 That’s great if you like subtle flavors.

 If you prefer a more robust profile, blend cherry with oak or maple.
 The combo will enhance the smokiness without completely masking the sweet fruitiness.